uthcode/learntosolveit/source/python.rst

 But in the base class, I find that it is not taking the tuple and dict as arguments.

-I dont understand the
-assert(proxies, 'has_key'), "proxies must be mapping"

 * What is an addrinfo struct.